mrnobody123/Awesome-OGRE3D/README.md

 # Awsome-OGRE3D
 A curated list of awsome stuff( mostly open-source ) that still works with the help of OGRE3D

+as their are probably a few hundrends of ogre based projects, i'll try to pick the most popluar/used/useful/cool

 i'm just starting with this so you're welcome to fork and edit( more info can be found at wiki.ogre3d.org )

 links to be added...